glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

             (u'hell\u00D6', 'saykDgk3BPZ9E'),
             )

-        #: [optional] - if there are hashes which are similar in format
+        # [optional] - if there are hashes which are similar in format
-        #:              to your handler, and you want to make sure :meth:`identify`
+        #              to your handler, and you want to make sure :meth:`identify`
-        #:              does not return ``True`` for such hashes,
+        #              does not return ``True`` for such hashes,
-        #:              list them here. otherwise this can be omitted.
+        #              list them here. otherwise this can be omitted.
         #
         known_unidentified_hashes = [
-            #bad char in otherwise correctly formatted hash
+            # bad char in otherwise correctly formatted hash
             '!gAwTx2l6NADI',
             ]